 Level 2 - Legally Compatible: The ally or partner has some demonstrated legal interoperability.
-U.S. Army legal personnel and legal personnel of allies and partners are able to interact with each other; are trained on the legal regimes and operational freedoms and constraints of allied and partner nations, incorporating them into their own policies and procedures; and are able to operate in the same geographic area in pursuit of a common goal.
-Nations at this level, however, are unable to utilize interoperable personnel of a different nationality within their own task organization.
+U.S. Army legal personnel and legal personnel of allies and partners are able to interact with each other and are trained on the legal regimes and operational freedoms and constraints of allied and partner nations, incorporating them into their own policies and procedures, and are able to operate in the same geographic area in pursuit of a common goal.
+Nations at this level however are unable to utilize interoperable personnel within their own TASKORG.

 Level 3 - Legally Integrated: The ally or partner has substantially complete legal interoperability.
-Allies and partners are able to integrate into the task organization upon arrival into theater; are knowledgeable about the legal regimes and operational freedoms and constraints of other allies and partners and incorporate them into their own policies and procedures; and regularly and seamlessly exchange legally relevant information (security classification permitting) and legal personnel between their formations.
+Allies and partners are able to integrate into the TASKORG upon arrival into theater and are knowledgeable on the legal regimes and operational freedoms and constraints of other allies and partners, incorporate them into their own policies and procedures, and regularly and seamlessly exchange legally relevant information (security classification permitting) and legal personnel between their formations.